-In the center of town is the Place de la Mairie, surrounded by 16th and 17th century buildings--and a little further on is the Place de l'Horloge, where you'll find a wine, truffle and olive oil education facility called Maison de la Truffe et du Vin du Luberon; in summer there's a small cafe/restaurant inside where you can taste these things.
-Between Christmas and new years a truffle fair is held here.
+At one end of the village is Ménerbes' 16th-century castle.
+In the center of town is the Place de la Mairie, surrounded by 16th- and 17th-century buildings—and a little further on is the Place de l'Horloge, where you'll find a wine, truffle, and olive oil education facility called Maison de la Truffe et du Vin du Luberon.
+In the summer, there's a small cafe/restaurant where you can taste these items.
+Between Christmas and New Year's it hosts a truffle fair.

-I prefer to stay in a place in the Luberon and take day trips--the distances to each attraction from another aren't large, and the countryside is beautiful enough to keep the tourist from becoming bored with the landscape.
-Menerbes makes a good hub from which to operate this way.
+While the village of Ménerbes might not suit the long-term visitor, the villages surrounding it can't easily be covered in a week.
+You might want to stay at a place in the Luberon and take day trips—the distances to each attraction from another aren't large, and the countryside is beautiful enough to keep the tourist from becoming bored with the landscape.
+Ménerbes makes a good hub from which to operate this way.

-In fact, at this time there may be none.
-Suffice it to say there are more bed and breakfast operations around Menerbes than hotels.
-A place with a spa like Le Roy Soleil &Spa might fit the bill.
-Or, a little further out, the Bastide de Soubeyras is also one of those charming old farmhouses with apartments.
+Ménerbes isn't awash in hotels.
+Suffice it to say there are more bed and breakfast operations around Ménerbes than hotels.
+A place with a spa—such as the Hostellerie Le Roy Soleil—might fit the bill.
+Or, a little further out, La Bastide de Soubeyras is also one of those charming old farmhouses with apartments.
 The good deli food available in the Luberon may make you wish you had a self-catering apartment, even if you don't like to cook on your vacation.

 Did Peter Mayle Ruin Menerbes?